ducafecat/strapi-documentation-chinese/docs/user-docs/latest/content-manager/writing-content.md

 To write or edit content:

 1. Access the edit view of your collection or single type.
 2. Write your content, following the available field schema.
-You can refer to the table below for more information and instructions on how to fill up each field type.
+You can refer to the table below 了解详情 and instructions on how to fill up each field type.

 | Field name  | Instructions                                                                                                                                                                                                                                                                                                                                                              |
 | ----------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |